Thank you for reading our post, please rate this article at the end.

 Now here’s the catch.
 If the fault lies with the opposing driver, your insurance covers all of your medical bills.
 If the fault is on your part, your insurance company may still cover them.

-What’s even better is that insurance for UTV will pay the medical bills for other motorist(s) involved as well, regardless of their existing insurance policy.
+What’s even better is that UTV insurance will pay the medical bills for other motorist(s) involved, regardless of their existing insurance policy.

 I’d say that was its money’s worth, wouldn’t you?